Fudan-iGEM/2025-wiki/pages/education.md

 ## LEARNING BY PLAYING

-> For **Children**: to structure environments——Classroom & Family Engagement
+> For **Children**: to structure environments -- Classroom & Family Engagement

 Early science education plays a decisive role in shaping curiosity, critical thinking, and problem-solving skills.
 Primary science education ensures that children are not merely passive recipients of knowledge but active participants who question, investigate, and explore.
 Positive early experiences can even influence students’ career aspirations and help bridge the gender gap in STEM fields[^2].

 As a result, children are a key audience for our activities.
 With limited prior knowledge of biology, our first goal was to spark their curiosity through relatable, real-world examples.
 We designed playful, curriculum-aligned activities that help them see science in everyday life and share it with others—spreading knowledge beyond the classroom.

-### My Microb Friends——Picturebook
+### My Microb Friends -- Picturebook

-Date：From June to July，2025
+Date: From June to July，2025

-Organizers：Huizhen Du, Xiuqi Tian
+Organizers: Huizhen Du, Xiuqi Tian

-Collaboration：AFMU-China
+Collaboration: AFMU-China

 **The Elevator Pitch**